angelozerr/mongo-mapreduce-webbrowser/README.md

 # Overview

-**Mongo MapReduce WebBrowser** is a Web application which gives you the capability to **write, test (quickly) and debug with breakpoints your MapReduce with your Web Browser**.
+**Mongo MapReduce WebBrowser (MMW)** is a Web application which gives you the capability to **write, test (quickly) and debug with breakpoints your MapReduce with your Web Browser**.

 You can play with the  [live demo](http://mongo-mapreduce-webbrowser.opensagres.cloudbees.net/) or follow the [Installation Guide](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/Installation-Guide) to use the webapp on localhost.

 # Features

-## Developping MapReduce
+## Writing your MapReduce

+**Mongo MapReduce WebBrowser (MMW)** provides advanced editor (syntax coloring, syntax errors, completions) to write your MapReduce.
+After creating an empty MapReduce :

+ * fill your BSON document (data array) with stricted syntax by using The BSON editor
+ * fill your Map by using the Map Editor.
+ * fill your Reduce by using the Reduce Editor.

-Fill your BSON document (data array), your Javascripts Map and Reduce functions with editors and see the result of your MapRecue execution on fly time :
+And see the result of your MapReduce execution on fly time :

 ![MapReduce Editor](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/images/Count_Tags_Editor.png)